reenl/stack-zf2/README.md

 - Find out what to do with Request::getBasePath.
 Hardcoded usage in some helper.
   (this is why we need a Zend\Http\PhpEnvironment\Request for now)
 - Find out how to handle chdir, probably a setter on our kernel.
+  (Please twitter me if you know the dependencies for chdir.)
 - Test cases.
 - Test compatibility other stack components.
 - ~~Conversion from Symfony to Zend Request is via toString.~~